robotology/idyntree/doc/dev/faqs.md

 ## How to run the tests
 iDynTree uses tests to prevent regressions caused by modification in the source code of the library.
-To compile and run the test locally, enable the `IDYNTREE_COMPILE_TESTS` CMake option and then compile iDynTree as usual.
+To compile and run the test locally, enable the `BUILD_TESTING` CMake option and then compile iDynTree as usual.
 Once you have compiled the library, run the `ctest` program from the build directory to run all the tests.
 If you enabled the compilation of MATLAB bindings using the `IDYNTREE_USES_MATLAB` options, test validating the functionality of the MATLAB interface will be automatically run.

 ## How to run the Valgrind-based tests
 [Valgrind MemCheck](http://valgrind.org/) is a tool to identify memory related software bugs (use of initialize memory, memory leaks, ...).
-To automatically run the iDynTree test suite under Valgrind, just enabled the `IDYNTREE_RUN_VALGRIND_TESTS` CMake option (together with the `IDYNTREE_COMPILE_TESTS` option).
+To automatically run the iDynTree test suite under Valgrind, just enabled the `IDYNTREE_RUN_VALGRIND_TESTS` CMake option (together with the `BUILD_TESTING` option).

 ## What are the things that needs to be done before merging a pull request?
 * Check if the GitHub Actions jobs compiles and run the test without any failure.